NOTE: This post has been updated for guidance from the Maryland DOL on paid leave under the Essential Workers Protection Act.

 Employers in Baltimore City, however, must continue to require masking for all employees, regardless of vaccination status, in areas where they are likely to interact with others (including but not limited to shared common areas – like bathrooms, hallways, breakrooms and lobbies) until the mask mandate is lifted.

-Some employers may want fully-vaccinated individuals to stop masking.
+Some employers may want fully-vaccinated individuals to stop masking, although the individuals may wish to continue to do so.
 We do not recommend this approach, given the rapidly changing situation, the evolving understanding of COVID-19 and the vaccine’s efficacy against variants, and the fact that some fully-vaccinated individuals may still have underlying health conditions, among other things.
 This type of mandate could lead employees to complain that the employer is creating an unsafe environment – which, even if the employer could disprove, could nonetheless cause the employer to incur costs and challenges in defending against such a claim or complaint to OSHA.

 Social Distancing.
 Employees who are not fully-vaccinated should continue to observe social distancing protocols, where possible.

 Quarantines.
 Employees who are fully vaccinated need not quarantine following exposure to COVID-19.
 Exposed, vaccinated employees should still monitor for symptoms.
 Those who are not vaccinated or are only partially vaccinated must still quarantine for at least 7 days, if testing is done after the 5th day following exposure, and 14 days without testing.
 Critical infrastructure workers, however, may continue to work following exposure, absent symptoms and in accordance with OSHA’s guidance.

 Screening.
 Many employers have implemented daily or regular screening, such as questionnaires, temperature checks, and testing.
 These employers can choose to excuse fully-vaccinated employees from such screening, while continuing to screen those who are not fully-vaccinated.